prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Understanding GameSparks Real-Time.md

 * When a *MatchFoundMessage* for a real-time match has been received, it will contain an *Access Token*, *Port Number*, and *Host Server*, which are used to call the *Create a Session* function which connects the client to the session.
 * The session will not be connected to until the client calls the *Start* function.
 Similarly, a player will disconnect from a session if the *Stop* function is called.
-* Packets can be sent to server and any active peers directly.
+* Packets can be sent to the server and any active peers directly.